LinuxForHealth/docs/source/message-structure.rst

 Message Structure
 *****************
-This section describes the message structure used by Linux for Health route processing and shows typical examples.
+This section describes the message structure used by Linux for Health and shows typical examples.

 Structure
 =========